LeeBumSeok/XDetox/README.md

 ### Quick Start

 After cloning the repository, you can easily run the XDetox method with the provided script.
-Use the following command to run the full evaluation:
+Use the following command to run:

     python lab.py --all --output_folder single --evaluate --ranking